ayushib2001/olympics-data-visualization/README.md

 # olympics-data-visualization
-The project is about the analysis of olympics data country wise, athlete wise, overall analysis etc.
+The project is about the analysis of summer olympics data since it started.
+Analysis is performed country wise, athlete wise, overall analysis etc.